Language: EN

 }

-In this example, we show how to store the grades of various students in a dictionary and calculate the average of each one.
+In this example, it shows how to store the grades of several students in a dictionary and calculate the average of each.

-// Create a dictionary to store the students' grades
+// Create a dictionary to store student grades

 var studentGrades = new Dictionary<string, List<int>>();